jezze/fudge/README.md

 $ cd crosstool-ng-1.24.0
 $ ./configure
 $ make
-$ make install
+$ sudo make install
 ```

-The last command must be run as root.
+The last command must be run with root privileges (by using sudo in this case).

 ### Configuring crosstools-ng